godzilla-reject/Mage-Metal_Backup/Character Creation Playtest Packet.md

 	- (Reflex * 3)/10
 ##### Mind
 - Skill Aptitude
 	- A measure of how many skills one can use to their fullest extent.
-A skill that a character has *aptitude* gains access to the Skill Perks of that skill.
+A skill that a character has *aptitude* with gains access to the Skill Perks of that skill.
 Not having aptitude does not affect their capacity to use that skill in any other way.
 	- Mind/4
 ##### Potential
 - Spell Memory